 Business Utility Assistance Grant (BUAG)

 This program is available to new or existing businesses in the Northglenn Urban Renewal Authority area.
-Its purpose is to provide assistance with upgrades necessary related to water, wastewater and storm water system upgrade costs.
+Its purpose is to provide assistance with electrical, water, wastewater, and stormwater system upgrades and improvement costs.
 The property owner is allowed to receive reimbursement for up to 50 percent of the cost of the improvement with a maximum reimbursement of $10,000 or $11,000 if a Northglenn contractor(s) is used.

 Tax Exempt Bond Financing

 Tax exempt bond financing provides long-term financing for select economic development projects.
 Bonds are issued by NURA and are exempt from state and local taxes.
 Financing levels are based on revenue projections used to repay the bonds.